Tenax Therapeutics: Q3 Earnings Snapshot - NewsBreak

+PALM BEACH GARDENS, Fla.
+(AP) _ Dycom Industries Inc. (DY) on Tuesday reported fiscal third-quarter net income of $28.7 million.
+The Palm Beach Gardens, Florida-based company said it had net income of 94 cents per share.
+Earnings, adjusted for non-recurring costs, came to 95 cents per share.
+The results beat...

-American Eagle Outfitters Inc. (AEO) on Tuesday reported fiscal third-quarter net income of $152.2 million.
-The Pittsburgh-based company said it had profit of 74 cents per share.
-Earnings, adjusted for non-recurring costs, came to 76 cents per share.
-The results surpassed Wall Street expectations.
-The average estimate of seven analysts...
+DUBLIN (AP) _ Medtronic PLC (MDT) on Tuesday reported fiscal second-quarter earnings of $1.31 billion.
+The Dublin-based company said it had profit of 97 cents per share.
+Earnings, adjusted for one-time gains and costs, were $1.32 per share.
+The results exceeded Wall Street expectations.
+The average estimate of 12 analysts...

+WINCHESTER, Va.
+(AP) _ American Woodmark Corp.
+(AMWD) on Tuesday reported fiscal second-quarter net income of $2 million.
+On a per-share basis, the Winchester, Virginia-based company said it had profit of 12 cents.
+Earnings, adjusted for one-time gains and costs, came to 62 cents per share.
+The cabinet maker posted...

-Construction Partners Inc. (ROAD) on Tuesday reported fiscal fourth-quarter profit of $7.9 million.
-On a per-share basis, the Dothan, Alabama-based company said it had profit of 15 cents.
-The results fell short of Wall Street expectations.
-The average estimate of four analysts surveyed by Zacks Investment Research was for earnings...
+BURLINGTON, N.J.
+(AP) _ Burlington Stores Inc. (BURL) on Tuesday reported fiscal third-quarter earnings of $13.6 million.
+On a per-share basis, the Burlington, New Jersey-based company said it had net income of 20 cents.
+Earnings, adjusted for one-time gains and costs, came to $1.36 per share.
+The results exceeded Wall...

 Comments / 0